Course Outline

 • What is generative artificial intelligence (AI)?

-• Comparison between generative AI and other types of AI
+• Comparing generative AI with other types of AI

-• Overview of primary techniques and models in generative AI
+• Overview of key techniques and models in generative AI

 • Applications and use cases of generative AI for government